MichaelCurrin/llm-commit-msg/README.md

 This tool works with an LLM model to interpret the Git diff, generate a commit message, then commit it.

-Here are options for the LLM model:
+Here are options for choosing an LLM model:

-- **Local LLM server** - Run at no cost and keeping your data **private** and **offline**.
+- **Local LLM server** - Run at no cost and keeps your data **private** and **offline**.
+This requires you to have a server running, but this is easy enough.
-- **OpenAI** - If you have a paid subscription for ChatGPT, configure with your credentials.
+- **OpenAI** - If you have a paid subscription for ChatGPT, you can configure with your credentials.
+Then you can use a better model and don't need a local server running.
-- **ChatGPT alternatives** - Use a service like [pollinations.ai](https://pollinations.ai) (free) which uses the OpenAI API protocol.
+- **ChatGPT alternatives** - Use a service like [pollinations.ai](https://pollinations.ai) which uses the OpenAI API protocol.
+This is free and might be higher quality than a local model, but your code is no longer private and you can hit rate limiting issues.

 ## VS Code extension ideas

 If you want this LLM logic as an _extension_ in VS Code instead of as a CLI, you can search the extensions marketplace for extensions that generate commit messages.
-There are many, though they tend to require a ChatGPT token and paid subscription and won't necessarily work with a local LLM or ChatGPT alternatives.
+There are many, but they tend to require a ChatGPT token and paid subscription and won't necessarily work with a local LLM or ChatGPT alternatives.

 ## Quickstart

-ß with `pip` or `pipx`:
+Install with `pip` or `pipx`:

 ```sh
 $ pip install git+https://github.com/MichaelCurrin/llm-commit-msg